cm402/Amazons/README.md

 ### Options

-"experiments": allows the user to specify 2 AI Types to run some simulation games with
+experiments: allows the user to specify 2 AI Types to run some simulation games with

-"unitTests": runs the unit tests
+unitTests: runs the unit tests

-"fillDatabase": fills the endgame database with partitions up to specified size
+fillDatabase: fills the endgame database with partitions up to specified size

-"resetDatabase": drops the current database table, and creates a new one
+resetDatabase: drops the current database table, and creates a new one

-"databaseSize": checks the number of entries in the endgame database
+databaseSize: checks the number of entries in the endgame database

-"simulatePartition": simulates a number of games on either a randomly generated or specified partition
+simulatePartition: simulates a number of games on either a randomly generated or specified partition